 A. Use other indicators to confirm crossover signals from the moving averages.
 The RSI can be used to confirm signals, also the Stochastic oscillator can be used.
 Other good confirmation signals would be the MACD and candlestick patterns.

-Here is a single-page summary of how to use moving averages to trade.
-You can download a copy here.
+Here is a single-page summary of how to use moving averages to trade you can download as a PDF.

 I hope you found this article interesting and useful.
 Do leave me a comment, a question, an opinion, or a suggestion and I will reply soonest.
 And if you are inclined to do me a favor, scroll down a bit and click on one of the social media buttons and share it with your friends.
 They may just thank you for it.